Chilliwack Lake Provincial Park

 IMG_37602.jpg

 The Hanging Lake Trail, west of the Chilliwack River, is a much rougher trail.
-It exists mostly in the Chilliwack River Ecological Reserve, an area set aside “for the preservation and study of natural systems and processes” as its sign proclaims.
-Accessing the trail requires fording the river - a logistically difficult endeavor.
-Only the most experienced off-trail hikers can successfully make the climb to Hanging Lake near the international border at around 4800 feet in elevation and through an extreme bushwhack.
+It runs mostly through the Chilliwack River Ecological Reserve, an area set aside "for the preservation and study of natural systems and processes," as its sign proclaims.
+Accessing the trail requires fording the river—a logistically difficult endeavor.
+Only the most experienced off-trail hikers can successfully make the climb to Hanging Lake, near the international border at around 4,800 feet in elevation, and through an extreme bushwhack.

 IMG_37802-PS.jpg